Mobile contracts cost you lots of money!

 Thanks for clarifying Barry.

 As I wrote in the post, in some instances a postpaid plan (with or without a lock-in contract) may be appropriate.
-The most common use case for that is what you and your family are one which is a single data pool shared between several people.
+The most common use case for that is what you and your family are on which is a single data pool shared between several people.

 HOWEVER, let’s take a look at the numbers for a second: